Search

 How to Have an Enjoyable Visit

-If you have a friend or loved one who is living with memory loss, the way you spend time together may change.
-Interactions with your loved one may require you to gain new skills and knowledge, but your time together can still be enjoyable and meaningful.
-Often people living with dementia will have trouble initiating a conversation.
-One of the best ways to have an enjoyable visit is to focus on doing an activity together, rather than centering the time together on conversation alone.
+When your friend or loved one is living with memory loss it can change the way they socialize and communicate, but your time together can still be enjoyable and meaningful.
+This blog provides guidelines to help you have a meaningful interaction with your loved one living with memory loss.
+Often, people with dementia will have trouble initiating a conversation, so a general rule of thumb is to focus on doing an activity together, rather than centering the time on conversation alone.

 Activities to do with someone living with memory loss

-• Enjoy a meal together or go out for ice cream.
-Put together a picnic with some favorite snacks and enjoy it outside.
+• Enjoy a meal or go out for ice cream.
+Put together a picnic with some favorite snacks and take it outside.

-• Create a scrapbook together with photos and other mementoes.
-We recommend use copies – not originals – and labeling everything.
-Pictures from magazines depicting hobbies, favorite foods, travel destinations are a nice addition.
+• Create a scrapbook with photos and other mementoes.
+We recommend using copies – not originals – and labeling everything.
+Pictures from magazines depicting hobbies, favorite foods, and travel destinations are a nice addition.

 • Find an easy household task to accomplish together.
 Help organize a dresser drawer or a closet.
 Do some light cleaning.
 Focus on working together so everyone can contribute.